r0x0r/pywebview/docs/guide/api.md

 ## Window events

 Window object exposes a number of lifecycle and window management events.
 To subscribe to an event, use the `+=` syntax, e.g. `window.events.loaded += func`.
 Duplicate subscriptions are ignored and function is invoked only once for duplicate subscribers.
 To unsubscribe, use the `-=` syntax, `window.events.loaded -= func`.
 To access the window object from the event handler, you can supply `window` parameter as a first positional argument of the handler.

+### window.events.before_show

+Event fired just before pywebview window is shown.
+This is the earliest event that exposes `window.native` property.

 ### window.events.closed